rcortes-b/rcortes-b/README.md

 ### 🧠 About Me

 - 🎓 I studied at <strong>42</strong>, a project-based, peer-to-peer coding school focused on self-directed learning.
-- 💻 I haven’t settled on a favorite niche yet — I’m curious about everything from algorithms to system administration.
+- 💻 My main interests are system administration, kernel and low-level development, as well as building startup-style apps.
 - 🛠️ I’m comfortable working with <strong>C</strong>, <strong>C++</strong>, and UNIX-based environments.
 - 🌱 Currently deepening my understanding of systems programming and low-level development tools.
 - 🚀 I’m looking for my first professional opportunity as a developer or systems technician where I can learn and contribute.